 Yes.
-Your landlord must either (1) personally serve, or (2) post and mail you a written eviction or termination notice.
+Your landlord must either (1) personally serve, or (2) post and send you a written eviction or termination notice by certified mail.

 Your landlord (or their employee or agent) can "personally serve" you at your home by handing you the notice.